ascsl/laravel-docs-ES/installation-EN-ES.md

 #### Servidor de desarrollo local : Local Development Server

-Si tiene PHP instalado localmente y desea usar el servidor de desarrollo incorporado de PHP para servir su aplicación, puede usar el comando `serve` Artisan.
+Si tiene PHP instalado localmente y desea usar el servidor de desarrollo incorporado de PHP para servir su aplicación, puede usar el comando Artisan `serve`.
 Este comando iniciará un servidor de desarrollo en `http://localhost:8000`:
 > > If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `serve` Artisan command.
 This command will start a development server at `http://localhost:8000`:

     php artisan serve